SkillsFundingAgency/das-provider-registrations/README.md

 - https://localhost:5001/[UKPRN]/Registration/StartAccountSetup
 - https://localhost:5001/[UKPRN]/Registration/InvitedEmployers

-The UKPRN must be replaced to matchthe UKPRN of the provider used to login.
+The UKPRN must be replaced to match the UKPRN of the provider used to login.